zhullyb/monyhar/monyhar/docs/security/permissions-for-powerful-web-platform-features.md

 or some other proxy for high user [engagement](https://www.monyhar.org/developers/design-documents/site-engagement).
-The following general principles summarise the overall approach of the Chromium project to evaluating how powerful new features should be controlled on the web:
+The following general principles summarise the overall approach of the Monyhar project to evaluating how powerful new features should be controlled on the web:

 +   __Access to powerful APIs__ should be available to the entire web platform